citizenlab/chat-censorship/README.md

 ## Mobile games

+Our research on mobile games analyzes domestic Chinese games as well as international games that have been altered to comply with Chinese regulations.
+Overall, we found hundreds of mobile games performing censorship, collectively censoring over 100,000 unique blacklist keywords.

 * [Measuring Decentralization of Chinese Keyword Censorship via Mobile Games](https://www.usenix.org/conference/foci17/workshop-program/presentation/knockel)

 Data: [Mobile games](https://github.com/citizenlab/chat-censorship/tree/master/chinese-games)

 ## WeChat

+Our research on WeChat censorship uses sample testing to determine what type of content, such as words, URLs, and images, can be communicated over the platform.
+We have studied what categorical content WeChat generally filters in additional to what content WeChat filters in response to specific events.

 * [One App, Two Systems How WeChat uses one censorship policy in China and another internationally](https://citizenlab.ca/2016/11/wechat-china-censorship-one-app-two-systems/)
 * [We (can’t) Chat “709 Crackdown” Discussions Blocked on Weibo and WeChat](https://citizenlab.ca/2017/04/we-cant-chat-709-crackdown-discussions-blocked-on-weibo-and-wechat/)